 Sources of Alanine

-As mentioned above, alanine is a non-essential amino acid, that is, a healthy body can produce it for its own needs.
+As mentioned above, alanine is a non-essential amino acid; a healthy body can produce it for its own needs.

 However, it can become an essential amino acid (which means you would need a dietary supplement) if your body can not manufacture it for some reason.

-To avoid this deficiency, people with low protein diets or eating disorders, as well as those suffering from liver disease or diabetes, may need to take supplements of this amino acid.
+To avoid this deficiency, people with low protein diets or eating disorders and those suffering from liver disease or diabetes may need to take supplements of this amino acid.

 To be healthy, the human body requires alanine to process vitamin B.

-Naturally, you can obtain this amino acid from sources such as meat, poultry, eggs, dairy products and fish.
+Naturally, you can obtain this amino acid from meat, poultry, eggs, dairy products, and fish sources.

 Vegetarians are recommended to eat plant foods rich in proteins, for example, avocados, as they also supply alanine.